The Bankrate promise

-What is a personal loan for debt consolidation?
+How a personal loan works for debt consolidation

-Using a personal loan to consolidate debt is when you pay off all your credit cards, loans and other debt with the loan funds and then make one manageable payment toward your personal loan until it’s paid off.
+Some consumers get personal loans and use the proceeds solely to consolidate debt, which is why you’ll often hear the term “debt consolidation loan.”
+Using a personal loan to consolidate debt involves paying off all your credit cards, loans and other debt with the loan proceeds and making one manageable payment toward your loan each month until it’s paid off.

-If you have many types of debt, a personal loan can help you keep them current.
+A personal loan can also help your accounts in good standing and preserve your credit rating if you have many types of debt.
 Falling behind on any of your payments, whether for a credit card or student loan, can crush your credit score.
-It could also hinder your chances of borrowing money in the future.
+It could also hinder your chances of borrowing money or getting competitive terms on debt products in the future.

 Pros of debt consolidation with a personal loan

-There are several benefits to consolidating debt with a personal loan that make this an attractive option:
+There are several benefits to consolidating debt with a personal loan that makes this an attractive option:

 - One monthly payment: It can be difficult to keep track of multiple monthly debt payments.
 A debt consolidation loan simplifies your finances and allows you to make a single monthly payment.

-- Lower interest rates: While personal loans often come with higher rates than secured debt, they may have lower rates than credit cards.
+- Lower interest rates: Personal loans often come with higher rates than secured debt, but they may have lower rates than credit cards.